Wedge-tailed eagle: Conservation status

 In the 1990s, it was estimated broadly that the global population was somewhere between 10,001 and 1,000,000 individuals.
-As of 2009, Birdlife International listed the total population as only 100,000 mature individuals, possibly conservative and admittedly from poor supporting data.
-As of that analysis, Birdlife considers the overall population of wedge-tailed eagles to be “possibly increasing”.
+As of 2009, Birdlife International listed the total population as only 100,000 mature individuals, possibly conservative and from admittedly poor supporting data.
+As of that analysis, Birdlife considers the overall population of wedge-tailed eagles to be "possibly increasing".
 Generally, the wedge-tailed eagle appears to be quite stable in population.
-Although wedge-tailed eagles are often scarcer than those large distribution suggests, their total distribution covers more than 10.5 million square kilometers and the population is quite likely within hundreds of thousands.
+Although wedge-tailed eagles are often scarcer than those large distribution suggests, their total distribution covers more than 10.5 million square kilometres and the population is quite likely within hundreds of thousands.
 Thinning of forest cover, mostly inadvertent provisioning of carrion food sources and, particularly, rabbit introductions may have aided the species, and it may actually be commoner now than before European colonization.
 Though protected, sometimes wedge-tailed eagles are shot or trapped or killed by poison carcasses set out by farmers many of whom consider it a serious sheep killer.
 Historically, the wedge-tailed eagle was subject to persecution levels to rival any other eagle in the world.
 The heavy persecution began in the closing decades of the 19th century, due largely to the establishment of large-scale sheep farming in Australia.
 One Queensland station claimed to have poisoned 1060 eagles over 8 months in 1903.

 Laws passed from 1909 to 1925 made it mandatory for landowners and farmers to kill eagles as vermin with enforcement determined by a given region's minister or vermin board, resulting in even more sweeping efforts to destroy the species.
 Steel-jawed rabbit traps were set around carcasses and Heligoland traps could sometimes trap several eagles at once, beyond sustained shooting and poisoning efforts.
 Between the years 1958 and 1967, 120,000 bounties were paid in merely the states of Queensland and Western Australia on wedge-tailed eagles killed, meaning an average 13,000 were killed each year.
 Even by 1967 to 1976, likely intentional human killings accounted for 54% of wedge-tailed eagle mortalities in Western Australia, with an estimated 30,000 killed in the year of 1969 throughout Australia.
 Strong legal protections started in Western Australia in the 1950s increasingly so to the 1970s or later elsewhere, now it is protected and subject to limited persecution throughout.
 Despite reduced persecution, as of the 1980s, 54% of recovered eagles by the 1980s were killed by human persecution.
 Despite such stunningly high rates of persecution, the wedge-tailed eagle was remarkably resilient to the haphazard persecution inflicted by humans in a way many other Australian wildlife, especially the regionally endemic mammals, and even other eagles elsewhere often are not.